The Flip Diameter of Rectangulations and Convex Subdivisions: Introduction

 The space of all the rectangulations of a point set $P$ (within a rectangle $R$) can be explored using the following two elementary operators introduced in~\cite{ABP06} (refer to Figure~\ref{fig:operations}).

 \begin{definition}\textbf{(Flip)} Let $r$ be a rectangulation of $P$ and let $p\in P$ be a point such that the segment $s$ that contains $p$ does not contain any endpoints of other segments.
-The operation {\it {\sc Flip}$(r,p)$} changes the orientation of $s$ from vertical to horizontal or vice versa. \end{definition}
+The operation {\it {\sc Flip}$(r,p)$} changes the orientation of $s$ from vertical to horizontal or vice-versa. \end{definition}

 \begin{definition}\textbf{(Rotate)} Let $r$ be a rectangulation of $P$.
 Let $s_1=ab$ be a segment that contains $p\in P$.
 Let $s_2=cd$ be a segment such that $c$ lies in $ap\subset s_1$ and $ac$ does not contain any endpoints of other segments.
 The operation {\sc Rotate}$(r,c)$ shortens $s_1$ to $cb$, and extends $s_2$ beyond $c$ until it reaches another segment or the boundary of $R$. \end{definition}